What is Gestational Hypertension?

 Typically, a doctor will consider your hypertension chronic if:

 - You have high blood pressure during the first 20 weeks’ gestation.

 - You were diagnosed with high blood pressure prior to your pregnancy.

-American College of Obstetrics and Gynecology (ACOG) defines chronic hypertension as systolic BP ≥ 140 mm Hg or diastolic BP ≥ 90 mm Hg on 2 occasions before 20 weeks of gestation.
+American College of Obstetrics and Gynecology (ACOG) defines chronic hypertension as a systolic BP ≥ 140 mm Hg or diastolic BP ≥ 90 mm Hg on 2 occasions before 20 weeks of gestation.
 If you have chronic hypertension, you need to keep an eye on your blood pressure throughout your pregnancy.
 You may need to get a special device so you can self-monitor at home.

 Some women who had normal blood pressure prior to pregnancy may develop hypertension in the latter half of pregnancy.
 This is called gestational hypertension, also known as pregnancy-induced hypertension, and it poses some risks for the mother and baby.

 Gestational hypertension usually subsides after the baby is born, but in some cases, the mother still has an increased risk of high blood pressure for the rest of her life.